AIDman/CRSS-SpkrDiar/README.md

   - Simple integration with Kaldi ASR,
   - Simple intergration of i-vector training and extraction within Kaldi for Diarization
   - Simple intergration of DNN within Kaldi for Diarization
-  - Perform speaker diarization unsupervised/supervised/semisupervised fasion
+  - Perform speaker diarization unsupervised/supervised/semi-supervised fasion
-  - Bentchmark on open database
+  - Benchmark on open database (AMI meeting corpus, and more)

 Authors: [Chengzhu Yu](https://sites.google.com/site/chengzhuyu0/home) and [Navid Shokouhi](https://scholar.google.com/citations?user=DHxzPt8AAAAJ&hl=en).

 _We plan to officially realease CRSS-SpkrDiar toolkit around January, 2017.
-As the current version is not completed, we do not recommend you to try it.
+As the current version is not completed, with several missing components, we do not recommend you to try it.
 As long as it is ready, we will include installation guidance and the recipe to reproduce our results._

 ### Current Stage of Development